Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Collecting Prometheus metrics

-Most of the components in Kubernetes control plane export metrics in Prometheus format.
-The collectord can read these metrics forward them to Splunk Enterprise or Splunk Cloud.
-Our installation has default configurations for collecting metrics from Kubernetes API Server, Scheduler, Controller Manager, Kubelets and etcd cluster.
-In most Kubernetes providers you don’t need to do additional configuration to see these metrics.
+Most of the components in the Kubernetes control plane export metrics in Prometheus format.
+Collectord can read these metrics and forward them to Splunk Enterprise or Splunk Cloud.
+Our installation has default configurations for collecting metrics from the Kubernetes API Server, Scheduler, Controller Manager, Kubelets, and etcd cluster.
+In most Kubernetes providers, you don’t need to do additional configuration to see these metrics.

-If your applications export metrics in Prometheus format, you can use our collectord to forward these metrics as well to Splunk Enterprise or Splunk Cloud.
+If your applications export metrics in Prometheus format, you can use our collectord to forward these metrics to Splunk Enterprise or Splunk Cloud as well.

 Forwarding metrics from Pods